gregoryvanko/Aquagreen/README.md

 ```

 ## Env variable
-PORT and MONGOURL are available as env variables
+PORT and MONGOURL are available as env variables.